Fennel's Priory Timeline

 2012: Publishes Fennel's Journal as a limited edition magazine.

 2013: Fennel's Countryside Diary is serialised by William Powell, Fennel's Journal eBooks are published.
 Organises and features in the Angling Times 60th Anniversary celebration at Welbeck Lake.
 Hosts first Friends' weekend.

-2014: Fennel completes his ten year plan by paying off the last of his 2003 debt and buying a cottage in the Cotswolds.
+2014: Fennel completes his ten year plan by paying off the last of his 2003 debt and returning to rural life.
 Marks the 80th Anniversary of Redmire Pool with a centre-spread feature in Angling Times.
 Celebrates his 40th Birthday with a Friends weekend at the Arundell Arms in Devon.
 Starts writing a regular article for the Flyfishers' Journal.

 2015: Completes a two-year project to help the BBC create 'The Big Fish – World's Wildest Waters'.
 Does a 33-week public speaking tour of Europe, Asia Pacific and America.